Chapter 3 - Cancer

 In disease or treatment avoid activities that:

-- Require high intensity in patients with low Hb < 8.0g/dl
+- Require high intensity in people with low Hb < 8.0g/dl

-- Entail an increased risk for bacterial infection in patients with a low wbc < 0.5 x 109/l
+- Entail an increased risk for bacterial infection in people with a low wbc < 0.5 x 109/l

 - Involve contact sports if platelets < 50 x 10 5